TobbeTripitaka/strat2file/README.md

 I couldn't find this when I serached, so I made a version for you.

 Please report any typos or suggest improvements, e.g. representation of the American subperiods.
-I might implement the colour scheme as well next in future.
+I might implement the colour scheme as well in future.

 ![Stratigraphy, Svalbard](https://github.com/TobbeTripitaka/strat2file/blob/master/fig/strat_img.jpg?raw=true)
 _photo: Tobias Stål_